schlosrat/FlightPlan/README.md

 This way works like the method above with a few minor differences in your csproj and what you need to do in your mod's development folder.

 ### Step 1: Configure Assemblies
-Add a copy of the node_manager.dll to your mod's list of Assemblies.
+Add a copy of the flight_plan.dll and node_manager.dll to your mod's list of Assemblies.
 Generally, this means two things.
-First, put the flight_plan.dll in a folder where your mod can find it.
-You may want to put it in the same folder you have Assembly-CSharp.dll.
-Secondly, add it to your csproj file similarly to how you're already referencing Assembly-CSharp.dll.
-Your mod will need to have access to it, and know where to find it, when you compile your mod.
-At run time your mod will be accessing the node_manager.dll from the node_manager plugins folder where Node Manager is installed, so you don't need to distribute the Node Manager DLL with your mod, but it will need to be installed in the players game for you to be able to access it.
+First, put copies of the flight_plan.dll and node_manager.dll in a folder where your mod can find them.
+You may want to put them in the same folder you have Assembly-CSharp.dll.
+Secondly, add them to your csproj file similarly to how you're already referencing Assembly-CSharp.dll.
+Your mod will need to have access to them, and know where to find them, when you compile your mod.
+At run time your mod will be accessing the flight_plan.dll from the flight_plan plugins folder where Flight Plan is installed, so you don't need to distribute the Flight Plan or Node Manager DLLs with your mod, but both of those mods will need to be installed in the players game for your to be able to access Flight Plan.

 In your csproj file locate the ItemGroup where you have local References defined.
 There will be at least one for Assembly-CSharp.dll.
-You'll need to add another one for Node Manager like this.
+You'll need to add one for Flight Plan and one for Node Manager like this.

 ```xml
     <ItemGroup>